“Amazing purchase experience, very fast and efficent service…”Martin Meikleham

 No code needed.

-Metoclopramide is an antiemetic (anti-sickness) drug that essentially prevents unwanted symptoms, commonly associated with migraines, such as nausea and vomiting.
-The medicine interacts with dopamine receptors found in the brain, which are responsible for inducing nausea.
-It can also increase the efficacy of medication used to treat migraines such as Topiramate and Propranolol, among others.
+Metoclopramide is a medication that increases gastrointestinal motility (contractions of the stomach and small intestines) and also blocks the effect of a chemical known as dopamine, which can induce nausea through its actions on receptors in the brain.
 Having received its FDA approval in 1985, the drug is sold under the brand name Reglan and is available as either a standard or dissolvable tablet, in liquid form, or an injectable solution.

-Metoclopramide is a prescription drug and therefore not available to purchase over the counter in the United States.
+Metoclopramide is a prescription medication and cannot be purchased over the counter in the United States.
 Medzino offers Metoclopramide in 10 mg strength and in quantities of 30 standard tablets.
 We are able to offer first and repeat prescriptions to patients, specifically for the reduction of nausea and vomiting that can accompany severe migraines.
-Our doctor’s will assess your symptoms through our online consultation service and subsequently individualize your treatment and dosage.
+Our doctors will assess your symptoms through our online consultation service and subsequently individualize your treatment and dosage.